-Your next step is to attend the court hearing where the judge will consider your request.
+Your next step is to attend a court hearing where the judge will consider your request.
 In emergencies, the hearing can be held within a few days, but more often, it will be a few weeks.

-The hearing may be held in a courtroom or just in the judge's office or "chambers".
-The judge may listen to a few minutes of testimony from you, your spouse, and possibly other witnesses.
+The hearing may be held in a courtroom or just in the judge's office or "chambers."
+The judge may listen to a few minutes of testimony from you, your spouse and possibly other witnesses.
 Or the judge may only accept written evidence.

 To support a request for temporary child support, you will probably need to produce copies of an income and expense budget -- or you may have had to fill out income and expense forms before you even filed the request -- and the judge will review them.

 The judge will:

 Often, this kind of hearing takes less than 20 minutes.
 At its conclusion, the judge will likely make an immediate ruling, usually either issuing the temporary order you requested or modifying it somewhat.
 The order will stay in effect only until the divorce is finally settled, either through a trial or when you and your spouse reach an agreement.